nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/02-quickstart.md

 #### Further information:
 * If you'd like to run these analysis in a more hands-on manner, without installing docker or the nextstrain CLI, read about [the difference between a local & container installation](/docs/getting-started/local-vs-container-install) and [how to install augur & auspice locally](/docs/getting-started/installation).
 You can then run the [zika tutorial](/docs/tutorials/zika).
-* Confused about what excatly a "pathogen build" is?
+* Confused about what exactly a "pathogen build" is?
 [See here](/docs/bioinformatics/what-is-a-build).

 #### Table of Contents: